madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 ![Edd Config 2](./../../asset/image/EDD-Config-2.png)

 ### Configuring EDD Notifications
-To configure the EDD plugin Notification URL, follow the steps given below.
+To configure the EDD plugin notification URL, follow the steps given below.
 1. Login to your MAP account.
 2. Select the **Environment** from drop-down list.
 3. On the Home page, go to **SETTINGS > CONFIGURATION**.